Finalist for Poetry in the 2017 International Book Awards for Becoming the Blue Heron (Press 53).

 • The Northwest Cultural Council International Juried Art & Poetry Exhibit, “My Father,” 2006

-• Nominated three times for the Pushcart Prize
+• Nominated four times for the Pushcart Prize

 • Nominated for Best of the Net Award, “Oak Tree”